IELTS vs TOEFL – Comparison & Differences of IELTS and TOEFL

 Difference Between IELTS and TOEFL – A Comparative Analysis

-Difference between IELTS and TOEFL aims to assess your English language proficiency, they present some fundamental list of comparisons that can influence your decision between the two.
+The difference between IELTS and TOEFL aims to assess your English language proficiency; they present a fundamental list of comparisons that can influence your decision between the two.

 In terms of duration, the TOEFL exam might be a bit lengthier than IELTS, depending on the number of passages and tracks in the Reading and Listening sections.